magnus-lycka/gocd-pipeline-builder/README.md

 Create a user in the go-server with credentials corresponding to `src/texttest/goplbld.yaml`.
 See https://www.go.cd/documentation/user/current/configuration/dev_authentication.html

+hint:

+    sudo htpasswd -bcs /etc/go/htpasswd gouser verysecret

+If you manage to lock yourself out of the go-server when you do this, you can fix the /etc/go/cruise-config.xml in an editor and restart the service.
+It might be good to save a backup of cruise-config.xml before you start changing stuff.

-Install texttest: [http://texttest.org].
+Install TextTest and CaptureMock: [http://texttest.org].
 Also install all the python libraries listed in 'requirements.txt'.

+hint:

+    sudo pip install TextTest
+    sudo pip install CaptureMock
+    sudo pip install -r requirements.txt

 In your $TEXTTEST_HOME folder create a softlink pointing out where the test code is.
 Given an environment variable $CLONE_LOCATION which points to the directory where you have cloned this repo: